wilsonzlin/edgesearch/demo/work-at-microsoft/README.md

 ### Backend

 The worker code is built using [Edgesearch](https://github.com/wilsonzlin/edgesearch).
 See the project for more details.
-To build and deploy the worker, see the [package.json scripts](./build/package.json).
+To build and deploy the worker or test it locally, see the [worker scripts](./worker).

-Building the worker requires at least clang 7 and lld 7.
+Building the worker requires at least clang 8 and lld 8.
 The build scripts use a release build of Edgesearch from this repository, so build Edgesearch using `cargo build --release` before running them.

 ### Frontend